Pr0xximity999/Quartz/content/School/Year 2/c++/Fundamentals.md

 Typing ``int i;`` gives you an integer.<br>Typing ``p = &i`` gives you a pointer to the address of i.
 It is called the **address** operator.<br>Typing ``int* p`` gives you a pointer.
 It is called the **indirection** operator.
 If you have a pointer that contains an address, you can add \* to read the value of that address (``*p``).
 This is why it is sometimes called a **dereference** operator.

+To get a member value (struct or class) from a pointer, you can either type ``(*p).member`` or ``p->member``; both do the same.

+## Call by reference vs call by value
+When you call an object by value, it will create a copy of that object and change that value.
+A call by value object will be destroyed once it goes out of scope.

+When you call an object by reference, it will create a reference to that object, thus changes being made will affect the main object.
+A call by reference is made by passing the address to the object instead of a new one.
 # Arrays
 An array in c++ is basically a pointer to the first element in a continuous range of values. so a\[0] is essentially the same as \*a where a is an address (a\[1] is \*(a+1) etc).